 For the best quality sausage, you need to source the best quality ingredients.

-If you’ve been following along, you might know how much I reccomend buying local meat in bulk.
-This is a great way to find the best quality meat, and usually save some money!
-When buying local meat, always make sure that the animals are grass-fed and pasture raised (for beef), and that they are free from hormones and antibiotics.
+If you’ve been following along, you might know how much I recommend buying local meat in bulk.
+This is a great way to find the best quality meat, and usually, save some money!
+When buying local meat, always make sure that the animals are grass-fed and pasture-raised (for beef), and that they are free from hormones and antibiotics.

 Another advantage of buying meat in bulk is that you’ll have a wide variety of cuts and parts, including the organs, the fat, and the bones (but explicitly ask your farmer or butcher for them!).
 This way, you can experiment with nose-to-tail animal eating, which comes with many health benefits (for example, collagen-rich cuts of meat are a great way to eat more collagen and gelatin).